-- (1) The starting base cases for the Regional Transmission Plan development are created by removing all Tier 1, 2 and 3 projects that have not undergone RPG Project Review from the most recent SSWG summer peak base cases to address the planning horizon.
-The planning process begins with computer modeling studies of the generation and Transmission Facilities and substation Loads under normal conditions in the ERCOT System.
+- (1) The planning process begins with computer modeling studies of the generation and Transmission Facilities and substation Loads under normal conditions in the ERCOT System.
 Contingency conditions along with changes in Load and generation that might be expected to occur in operation of the ERCOT Transmission Grid are also modeled.
 To maintain adequate service and minimize interruptions during Outages, model simulations are used to identify adverse results based upon the planning criteria and to examine the effectiveness of various problem-solving alternatives. - (2) The effectiveness of each alternative will be evaluated under a variety of possible operating environments because Loads and operating conditions cannot be predicted with certainty.
 As a result, repeated simulations under different conditions are often required.
-In addition, options considered for future installation may affect other alternatives so that

-- several different combinations must be evaluated, thereby multiplying the number of simulations required. - Once feasible alternatives have been identified, the process is continued with a comparison of those alternatives.
-To determine the most favorable, the short-range and long-range benefits of each must be considered including operating flexibility and compatibility with future plans.
+In addition, options considered for future installation may affect other alternatives so that several different combinations must be evaluated, thereby multiplying the number of simulations required. - Once feasible alternatives have been identified, the process is continued with a comparison of those alternatives.
+To determine the most favorable, the short-range and long-range benefits of each alternative must be considered including operating flexibility and compatibility with future plans.